Integrating curation into scientific publishing to train AI models: Results

 The relative contribution of memorization versus generalization in NER transformer models is not fully understood.
-Previous work by \cite{Kim2021HowDY-memory} illustrates that such models do not generalize well due to their propensity to take advantage of dataset biases or substandard naming conventions.
+Previous work by \cite{Kim2021HowDY-memory} illustrates that models may not generalize well due to their propensity to take advantage of dataset biases or substandard naming conventions.
 In contrast, \cite{Tnzer2021MemorisationVG} suggests that models can be robust to noisy data, assuming the patterns they learn are sufficiently frequent.
-To investigate these two aspects of the learning process, we evaluate the memorization and generalization capabilities of PubMedBERT and BioLinkBERT, both trained on the SourceData-NLP dataset.

-Following \citep{Kim2021HowDY-memory}, we divided test set entities into "memorization" and "generalization" subsets.
+To investigate these two aspects of the learning process, we evaluate the memorization and generalization capabilities of PubMedBERT and BioLinkBERT, both fine-tuned on the SourceData-NLP dataset.
+Following~\cite{Kim2021HowDY-memory}, we divided test set entities into ``memorization'' and ``generalization'' subsets.
 Entities were considered memorized if they were encountered during fine-tuning training or if they were present in the validation set.
 In contrast, the generalization subset is exclusively composed of entities that the model has never seen in either the training or the validation set.

-The results are shown in Fig.~\ref{fig:memo-vs-gen}.
-Both for PubMedBERT and BioLinkBERT the F1 scores are better on entities of the memorization subset than from the generalization subset.
-Both large versions perform better than the base versions.
-In addition, the BioLinkBERT models generalize better to novel entities than PubMedBERT.
-The results suggest that the initial training of BioLinkBERT has positively affected its generalization capacities.
+The results are shown in Figure~\ref{fig:memo-vs-gen}.
+The findings reveal that PubMedBERT and BioLinkBERT achieve higher F1 scores on entities from the memorization subset than those from the generalization subset.
+Intriguingly, the base version of PubMedBERT shows slightly better memorization capabilities than its larger counterpart, which might suggest some degree of overfitting with the larger model.
+BioLinkBERT exhibits superior generalization capabilities with novel entities relative to PubMedBERT, indicating that its initial training regimen may have enhanced its ability to effectively handle unseen data.

-Prior studies suggested that adding noise to AI datasets can improve generalization \citep[e.g.,][]{guozhong96,Ciresan2010DeepBS,Zur2009NoiseIF}.
-We hypothesized that adding noise to the dataset could boost the models' generalization capabilities while leaving its memorization essentially unchanged, thereby improving overall performance.
-To test this hypothesis, we use targeted masking to randomly mask a fraction of entities in the training set, thus encouraging the model to learn more from the context.
-Probabilistic masking was performed at the training stage on each batch so that the masking was different for every batch and epoch.
-We then test the model's performance on the test set using no masking at inference time and compare the results across several masking probabilities.

-As shown in Figure~\ref{fig:memo-vs-gen-masking}, no improvement in generalization was observed irrespective of models and model size or masking probability.
-These results also hold for every class separately.
-It might be that our datasets include already sufficient intrinsic noise (see Section~\ref{sec:data-consistency}) and therefore adding further masking generates a second noise source that further confuses the models.